 Being a Ghost Story of Christmas by Charles Dickens

-(A Globe Players Text Study presentation, being a performance and analysis of the text)
+(A Globe Players Text Study presentation of A Christmas Carol for schools, being a performance and analysis of the text)

 We explore Ebenezer Scrooge’s ill treatment of his clerk, Bob Cratchit, his unwillingness to celebrate Christmas with his nephew, Fred, and his attitude towards those in need as expressed to a hapless charity collector who calls on him.
 We follow the chain of events that lead to a succession of ghostly visitors on the night before Christmas.
 They all work their magic on him until, when Christmas day dawns, Mr Scrooge is a new man.